For Teachers

 1. Introduce the Project

-• Let students know they’ll be making a 3–10 minute video essay or short film about a topic they care about: nature, climate, change, or the future.
+• Let students know they will create a 3–10 minute film, video essay, or animation about a

 2. Motivate Participation